epilot-dev/terraform-provider-epilot-automation/docs/resources/flow.md

 Optional:

-- `configured_schedule_id` (String) The id of the configured scheduler which will be added on automation triggered
 - `id` (String) Schedule Id.
 Not Null
 - `number_of_units` (Number)
+- `schedule_api_id` (String) The id of the configured scheduler which will be added on automation triggered
 - `source` (Attributes) The source of the schedule_at timestamp that will be used to schedule the action.
 Not Null (see [below for nested schema](#nestedatt--schedules--source))
 - `time_period` (String) must be one of ["minutes", "hours", "days", "weeks", "months"]
 - `time_relation` (String) must be one of ["after", "before"]